 });

-To add a secured cookie to the API response you can use the following sample:
+To add a secured cookie to the API response we can use the following sample in our controller methods:

-string accessToken = "this is just a mock data.";
+string accessToken = "this is not hardcoded, believe me.";

 Response.Cookies.Append("token", accessToken, new CookieOptions